salaboy/kubeday-japan-2022/README.md

 vcluster connect team-a-env --server https://localhost:8443 -- zsh
 ```

-We just used VCluster to connect to our `Environment`, therefor now we can use `kubectl` as usual (try `kubectl get namespaces` to check that you are in a different cluster).
+We just used the VCluster CLI to connect to our `Environment`, therefor now we can use `kubectl` as usual (try `kubectl get namespaces` to check that you are in a different cluster).
 But instead of using `kubectl`. (you try `kubectl get nodes` to see that you are connected to a different cluster)

 Once you are connected, you can run the following command to obtain the application running inside our freshly development environment: